National Small Business Council

 In 1992, after working for large retailers throughout college, small business owner Mike Brey knew he understood the ins and outs of professionalizing the retail workforce.
 Mike believes a successful retail business takes employees who know the product, are happy with their job and provide excellent customer service.
 This combination proved to be a recipe for success.
-Since his small business Hobby Works opened in 1992, it has expanded to five locations throughout Maryland and Virginia, with 48 employees total.
+Hobby Works has two locations in Maryland with 24 employees.

 Nancy Clark has owned Drive Brand Studio, a branding and advertising agency since 1997.
 Her firm's clients include medium-size and small businesses from Maine to Colorado, as well as nonprofits and government agencies.
 A committed community activist, Nancy was a founding member and President of the White Mountain Community Health Center Board of Trustees, a nine-year member and three-term President of The Memorial Hospital Board of Trustees in North Conway, NH; and was appointed by New Hampshire Governor Maggie Hassan to serve on the state's Health Exchange Advisory Board.
 She has served on the board of the NH Business and Industry Association, and currently serves on the board of directors of the Mt.
 Washington Valley Economic Council and the Book Love Foundation.

 Zachary Davis is the co-owner of The Glass Jar, a farm to table restaurant group based in Santa Cruz, California, with a focus on the nexus between sustainable food and community.
 The group formed in 2010 with the opening of The Penny Ice Creamery, an ice cream manufacturing and retail business dedicated to the use of organic, locally sourced and seasonal ingredients.